 Marble requires maintenance, such as polishing and resealing.
 As the marble surface becomes etched, these etch marks can be sanded down and then polished smooth.
 The sealer will need to be reapplied to ensure the surface is protected.
 For those who work hard to avoid etching the surface of the marble, the stone will still require resealing every so often.
 Depending on the quality of sealer used on the marble, the time you need to reseal will vary.
 To know when it is time to reseal the stone you can perform a simple test.
 Pour about ¼ cup of water on the stone, leave the water on the stone for a few minutes.
 Wipe away the water and look at the spot.
 If there is a dark damp spot on the stone you need to reseal the stone.

 Natural Stone Cleaning, Sealing & More in Waco, Dallas, Harker Heights, Cedar Park, Allen & the State of Texas

 When it comes time to reseal and polish marble it is best to leave this task in the hands of a professional.
-Heart of Texas Chem-Dry LLC provides natural stone maintenance service and so much more.
-Contact Heart of Texas Chem-Dry LLC and schedule our services today.
+Heart of Texas Chem-Dry provides natural stone maintenance service and so much more.
+Contact Heart of Texas Chem-Dry and schedule our services today.